Updated: Sep 21

 When is the best time to visit Seljalandsfoss?

 That is not to say that you shouldn’t visit during winter though.
-At this time of year snows and the low sun create some incredible vistas.
-You might also be able to see the colours of the Northern Lights dance across the sky overhead.
+At this time of year snow and the low sun create some incredible vistas.
+You might also be able to see the colors of the Northern Lights dance across the sky overhead.

 The busiest time at the waterfall is during the summer months.
-So daytimes during June, July and August can get quite busy.
+So daytime during June, July, and August can get quite busy.
 Make the most of the Midnight Sun and visit late or early.
-You will have a head start if you are hiring a campervan or motorhome in Iceland.
+You'll have a head start if you are renting a camper.
 You will be able to overnight at the nearby campsite and visit the falls before or after the tour groups.

 Things to do nearby the Seljalandsfoss Waterfall

 The Seljavallalaug Swimming Pool is another nearby treasure.
-This beautiful outdoor hot spring swimming pool is set amongst stunning mountain scenery.
+This beautiful outdoor hot spring swimming pool is set amongst stunning mountain scenery, and it's one of the most spectacular hot springs in Iceland.
 It is a short drive from the falls and makes for an ideal place for a dip.
 To get there head back onto the Iceland Ring Road and continue east to road 242.
-From the parking lot it is about a 20-minute hike to the thermal pool through some lovely scenery.
+From the parking lot, it is about a 20-minute hike to the thermal pool through some lovely scenery.

 If you have hired a camper van for a self-drive road trip then from here you can continue east.
 There is so much to see along the South Coast of Iceland.
 If you start your drive in the morning then you could visit the lovely Skogafoss Waterfall.
 Continuing on from there to Vik where you can camp for the night.
 The following day would be well spent visiting Vik’s famous black sand beaches.
 Then perhaps continue on to the glacier lagoons of Jökulsárlón and the Vatnajökull National Park.